codingMustache/codingMustache/README.md

 ## Daily Trivia

-Which of these people was NOT a founder of Apple Inc?
+What was the name of the first Bulgarian personal computer?
- 1. Steve Jobs
+ 1. Pravetz 82
- 2. Ronald Wayne
+ 2. Pravetz 8D
- 3. Jonathan Ive
+ 3. IZOT 1030
- 4. Steve Wozniak
+ 4. IMKO-1

 <details>
   <summary>Answer</summary>
-  Jonathan Ive
+  IMKO-1
 </details>